BeniaDev/applied_ml_tsu/module_1.md

 foo@bar:~$ python model.py predict --dataset=/path/to/evaluation/dataset
 ```
 - `.ipynb notebook`  in your repo folder `./notebooks/` with your final submission creation and [Optuna framework](https://optuna.org/) usage.
 You have to optimize your Gradient Boosting [Catboost](https://catboost.ai/) Classifer using Optuna.
-- Flask Application (feel free to use FastAPI or other frameworks) flask_app.py.
-Runs REST API service on port 5000.
 - Submission on kaggle competition with [Classification Accuracy](https://developers.google.com/machine-learning/crash-course/classification/accuracy) > 0.7

 ### Dataset